teretzdev/meetme-discord-11/README.md

 ```

 ## Environment Setup
-Create a `.env` file in the root directory of your project and add the following environment variables:
+Create a `.env` file in the root directory of your project and add the following environment variables.
+Ensure all variables are correctly set:

 ```
 PUPPETEER_HEADLESS=true